artshishkin/learn-reactive-spring/README.md

 Author Artem Shyshkin

+#### To run MongoDB in Docker Container I used command:

+-  `docker run --name art-mongo -p 27017:27017 -v /home/art/dockerdata/mongo:/data/db -d mongo`
+- this will start docker container on `192.168.1.41`

 ### 1: Getting Started with the Course
 ### 2: Source Code for the course
 ### 3: Why Reactive Programming ?